 It is unthinkable not to have a series on the environment.
 For those who don't know yet, what we call the environment is important to humans, but not for the planet and life in general.

 The planet has been rotating around its axis for 4.6 billion years and life has been there for about 4 billion years.
 Humanity won't change that.
 Nature can withstand quite a lot, if human wellbeing is not considered.
 Even a meteorite impact did not kill all animals and plants.

 So why is the environment important to us?

 Because the environment, at least for humans, is bounded by what is called the planetary boundaries.
 These delineate the conditions necessary to make - and keep - human life possible and comfortable.
 Like a certain amount of oxygen.
 And water that is not acid.
 Our metabolism and food pyramid depend on it.
-It's not about diesel versus petrol.
-It's much more than that.
+It's not just about diesel versus petrol.

 If we believe we are important, the current equilibria are better not stretched to the limits.
 Nature has to meet certain requirements so that humans feel good.
 Those requirements are in jeopardy.
 Read our articles on the environment and climate change.